Me, my co-worker Sawyer, & “The Stable Song,”

 48x48” acrylic on canvas

-SARAH CAPPS is a synesthetic artist and designer from Charlottesville, Virginia.
-Inspired by the gift of sound-to-color synesthesia she shares her experience of music through paintings.
+SARAH CAPPS is an artist and designer from Charlottesville, Virginia.
+Inspired by the gift of sound-to-color synesthesia she shares her visual experience of music through paintings.
 In addition to music, Sarah is inspired by the rhythms and patterns found in nature and finds solace in painting landscapes and scenery.
-In addition to hybrid musical landscapes, she also creates abstract variations of her visual experience of music.

 How do I create paintings based on music?
 Good question.
 I have Synesthesia, or a crossing of two or more senses, and it allows me to have a unique visual experience of colors, shapes and various textures while listening to music.
 My goal is to capture the song and its feeling by sharing my experience of particular instruments, the singer’s voice, and/or a collage that serves as an imprint of the entire song.
 It’s like trying to hit a moving target.
 I attempt to convey that movement by using many layers of paint to express the forms I see within the song, which also allows for greater texture and vibrancy in the final product.